oceanprotocol/ocean.py/READMEs/predict-eth.md

     writer.writerow(pred_vals)
 ```

-The csv will look something like this:
+The csv will look something like:

 ```text
 1503.134,1512.490,1498.982,...,1590.673